An Aboriginal History of Willoughby

 The book explores and traces the Aboriginal history of Willoughby and surrounding areas, taking the reader on a chronological journey, detailing the rich, cultural history of Aboriginal people in the area from creation through to the present day.

-It is hoped that this book will become a well-used resource not only by the people of Willoughby but also by schools, universities, neighbouring Councils and anyone who has an interest in researching the history of Willoughby from its earliest times.
+Since publication, this book has become a well-used resource not only by the people of Willoughby but also schools, universities, neighbouring Councils and many who have an interest in researching the history of Willoughby from its earliest times.